 Stats SA has concluded that there is no option for retail trade but to stop publishing a seasonally adjusted series until enough data points are available to derive seasonal adjustment factors informed by the behaviour of the new series.
-Usually at least 36 data points are needed, and currently there are 16.
+At least 36 data points are needed.
 However, Stats SA will show an estimated trend line through the original series.